IoTDot/TimerPlusBlynk/README.md

 -   2 x press - change STUDY countdown between 10 and 20 minutes
 -   3 x press - change BREAK countdown between 5 and 10 minutes
 -   4 x press - change between BREAK and STUDY time
--   Hold the button for 5 seconds - turning ON/OFF WiFi depending on whether it is ON or OFF and if WiFi is on, connecting to the network for which the credentials were provided in the code (your hotspot s)
+-   Hold the button for 5 seconds - turning WiFi on/off (the device will connect to the network saved in the config.h file)
 -   The reset button reboots the device

 ---